Die, Monster, Die!

 Die, Monster, Die!
-(British title: Monster of Terror) is a 1965 science fiction horror film directed by Daniel Haller, and starring Boris Karloff, Nick Adams, Freda Jackson, and Suzan Farmer.
-Its plot follows an American man who, while visiting his English fiancee's familial estate, uncovers a series of bizarre occurrences.
-It is a loose adaptation of H. P. Lovecraft's story "The Colour Out of Space".
+(UK title: Monster of Terror, also known as The House at the End of the World) is a 1965 science fiction horror film directed by Daniel Haller, and starring Boris Karloff, Nick Adams, Freda Jackson and Suzan Farmer.
+A loose adaptation of H. P. Lovecraft's story "The Colour Out of Space", its plot follows an American man who, while visiting his English fiancee's familial estate, uncovers a series of bizarre occurrences.

-American International Pictures released the film as a double feature with Mario Bava's Planet of the Vampires (1965).

 Plot

 Stephen Reinhart, an American scientist, travels to Arkham, England to visit his fiancée, Susan Witley, whom he met while she was studying abroad in the United States.
 He arrives at the Witley estate, where he is met coolly by Susan's father, Nahum.
 Susan's bedridden mother, Letitia, however, is welcoming of him.
 She invites Stephen to speak with her, but remains partly hidden by her bed canopy, which obscures her features.
 She offers Stephen a box containing a gold earring that she says belonged to her maid, Helga, who recently fell mysteriously ill and disappeared.

 Over dinner, Stephen asks Susan and Nahum about a blackened patch of land near the estate that appears decimated.
 They state it was caused by a fire, though Susan adds that no one has been able to fully explain what occurred there.
 Moments later, the butler, Mervyn, collapses.
 Later, while Susan brings her mother dinner, she is startled by a cloaked figure that appears in the window.
 Late that night, Stephen and Susan hear mysterious noises emanating from the basement.
 When they go to investigate, they are met by Nahum, who nervously informs them that Mervyn has died.
 Later that night, Stephen witnesses Nahum burying Mervyn's body in the woods.
 When he follows him outside, he observes a strange light glowing from the greenhouse.

 At dawn, Stephen leaves the estate and is followed by a cloaked figure who attacks him in the woods, but the individual quickly flees.
 Back in the village, Stephen meets with Henderson, the town doctor, who is reluctant to speak to him due to his association with the Witleys.
 Henderson's secretary informs Stephen that Susan's grandfather, Corbin Witley, died in Henderson's arms, but the circumstances of his death remain a mystery.

 Stephen confronts Susan about the goings-on, and the two go to investigate the greenhouse; inside, they discover plants and flowers grown to an abnormally large size.
 In a potting shed, they discover a machine emitting radiation, along with several large, caged creatures.
 Stephen finds pieces of meteorite stone that he suspects are also emitting radiation.
 Susan remarks that both her mother and Helga frequently worked in the greenhouse.